-Tuesday Rec: Equivalent to a B or C level recreational league.
+Tuesday Rec-B: Equivalent to a B or C level ice league.
 All skill levels are welcome, but best for folks who are confident on their skates and can stickhandle while moving.
 Skill level generally ranges from intermediate to advanced.
 Games are played Tuesday nights between 6:30 p.m. - 10 p.m.

-Sunday Rec: Equivalent to a B or C level recreational league.
+Super Sunday: Equivalent to a B or C level ice league.
 All skill levels are welcome, but best for individuals who are just getting started playing, played previously but haven't played in a while, or are intermediate players.
 If you can skate forwards and backwards and hold a stick this is a good league for you.
 Games are played Sunday mornings between 9 a.m. - 1 p.m.

 How often are games played?

 Teams generally play one game per week weather permitting.